JuliaBehling/Final_Project/README.md

 ### Description of Machine Learning Models
 #### Data Preprocessing Procedure
-Using Pandas, filtered the data for only California wildfires with non-null ecological data.
+Using Pandas, we filtered the data for only California wildfires with non-null ecological data.
 This left us with 1810 rows of data to work with that represent individual wildfire instances.
 We selected only the columns that contain relevant quantitative data such as  the fire size and the ecological factor measures (precipitation, humidity, wind, and temperature).
 For the Logistical Regression, we had to create a new column that transformed the fire_size_class column into a binary code, 1 translating to G and 0 being all other classes.

 #### Linear Regression Model
 The dataset contains each fire's remoteness from the nearest city.
 We ran a linear regression to determine if there was a consistent linear correlation between the distance of fire prevention resources to the actual location of the fire and the total size of the fire.
 This model was limited by the presence of outliers within th data, so it proved to be less reliable than other methods for determining a factor's effect on fire size.